 Repentance.
 Honest reevaluation of ourselves won’t help us, of course, unless we have the courage and the will to make the changes that our self-inventory has pointed out a need for.
 And when changes need to be made, we don’t need a speaker or writer who’ll make us feel wonderful, just as we are.
 We need a friend who’ll provoke us to repent and move forward in our character.

 Renewal of Commitment.
 In all likelihood, many of us already know about areas in which we need to improve, based on past examinations of ourselves and decisions to do better.
-Falling backwards is a habit that we all have.
+Falling backward is a habit we all have.
 So the third thing we need, more than better moods, is to get a fresh grip on our commitments every day.
 Significant spiritual progress comes from the frequent remembering — and remaking — of our promises to God.

 So do you feel better after reading this?
 Maybe you do, and maybe you don’t.
 But today, you can decide to seek God faithfully whether your feelings are flowing in that direction or not.